smatechnologies/usage-data/README.md

 # Usage Data

-This application is a tool designed to make it simple to provide SMA with daily task counts that a customer runs in their OpCon environments.
+This application is a tool designed to make it simple to provide SMA Technologies with daily task counts that a customer runs in their OpCon environments.
 It runs as an OpCon job (daily, by default) that can be configured like any other job.

-By default, it uses both, an Azure cloud database (for SMA) and a local JSON file (for customer) to publish the task counts.
-However, it is configurable to turn off publishing at either of those locations.
+By default, it publishes the data to an Azure service and a local JSON file.
+It is configurable to turn off either publish location.

 ## Installation

-To use the OWI tool, simply browse to the [latest release](https://github.com/smatechnologies/usage-data/releases/latest) of this repository and look for the assets.
+To use the Usage Data tool, simply browse to the [latest release](https://github.com/smatechnologies/usage-data/releases/latest) of this repository and look for the assets.
 If OpCon is installed on Windows, please download winbase.zip.
 If OpCon runs in a Docker container, download dockerbase.zip.
-That's is all you need.
+That is all you need.

 **If you are on Windows:**
 - Create a folder named **"TaskCollection"** at the same level as **"SAM"** folder within OpCon installation.
 Unzip the winbase.zip archive to that folder.